rcarson3/rust_data_reader/README.md

 So far this code provides some similar capabilities as Numpy's loadtxt to Rust.
 It is currently intended to read in data that you know how it's been generated.
 The default delimiter is any whitespace character.
 The following caviates currently exist:

-1. New lines are assummed to end with ```\n```.
-2. Comment characters only appear once per line.
+1. New line and commented lines are not counted in the lines that you want skipped or that have been read.
-3. If the code fails to convert from a string to the supported type it will fail.
+2. If the code fails to convert from a string to the supported type it will fail.
-4. Whitespaces are stripped from the front and end of whatever string is between delimeters.
+3. Whitespaces are stripped from the front and end of whatever string is between delimeters.
-5. All of the data being read in needs to be the same type.
+4. All of the data being read in needs to be the same type.

 It provides support for the following types: